Hotmoka/hotmoka/tutorial/Takamaka.md

 2. if the game ends in a draw, money gets stuck in the `TicTacToe` contract instance, for ever and ever.

-We provide here an improved version of the `TicTacToe` contract, that solves both problems at once.
+Copy hence the following improved version of the `TicTacToe` contract, inside package `io.takamaka.tests.tictactoe` of the `tictactoe` project.
+It solves
+both problems at once.
 The policy is very simple: we impose a minimum bet, in order to avoid free games; if a winner emerges, then we forward him only 90% of the jackpot; the remaing 10% goes to the